 Truck cabs are designed by default for average-sized men.
 Progressive employers are semi-customizing cabs to accommodate drivers whose size and proportion are outside the traditional norms for adult males of European ancestry.
 Accommodating cabs involves adapting seats, seat belts, pedals, dashboards and steering columns, according to Gruntorad.

 It’s not always easy to find local truck drivers for your business.
 With a smaller pool of qualified candidates, you may feel like you don’t have many options.
 However, it could be that you just haven’t found the right places to look yet.
-As the preeminent online hiring and recruiting website, we can help.
-Check out Monster Hiring Solutions today for the latest in truck driver hiring trends, recruiting advice from experts in the industry, and more.
+As the preeminent online hiring and recruiting website, with an expansive, nationwide database of qualified candidates, Monster is ready to help.
+Get in touch with us today to see how you can post your next job for free.